cornishcoder1/the_paper_lounge/README.md

 - Access the admin panel from the navigation bar when logged in.
 - Create, update and delete their own reviews from the main site, or the admin panel.
 - Approve and publish reviews and comments from users via the admin panel.
-- Create, update and delete Genres via the admin panel.
+- Create, update and delete genres via the admin panel.
-- Manage users and their content via the admin panel.
+- Manage users and associated content via the admin panel.

-The target audience for the website is:
+The target audience for this website is:
 - People who want to share their thoughts and opinions on books they have read.
 - People who are looking generally for book recomendations.
 - People who want to find new books to read of a specific genre.